Skip to content

 • Account Name — Friendly label (e.g., "Production", "Staging")

-• AWS Account ID — The 12-digit AWS account ID
+• Account ID — AWS Account ID, Azure Subscription ID, or GCP Project ID

 4. Click Validate to test the connection